 Unlike its sworn enemy, DC Comics take a different approach to their movies.
 Instead of weaving their characters into the same universe, DC have made it a point to focus on each character’s individual stories.
 The success of this strategy can be seen by how the majority of our voters chose Wonder Woman over any other hero.

-Consistency in branding.
+Consistency in Branding is Key

 The goal of any brand is to engage its customers in a way that builds trust and cultivates a loyal fanbase.
-Repeat that word: fanbase.

 This goal can be achieved by engaging your customers with a unified message.
 Your brand and everything it does should be connected; it all needs to lead back to your goal.